Robotic and minimally invasive surgery in Miami

 - More precise surgical corrections

 Minimally invasive and robot-assisted surgeries we perform

-Our gastrointestinal and colorectal surgeons are highly trained in performing minimally invasive and robotic surgeries for numerous procedures affecting the abdominal area, including:
+Our general surgeons are highly trained in performing minimally invasive and robotic surgeries.
+They are specialized in numerous procedures affecting the gastrointestinal tract and abdominal wall:

 - Cholecystectomy (gallbladder removal)